The Lands

 In this time Grand Erimania was rent asunder by a 500 year long civil war which at times also became a war that drew on the other empires and which involved the changing-of-hands of many a province and estate.

 Both the Elves to the west and the Dwarves to the east had the practice of exiling violent criminals and these became mercenary troops in the war among Humans.
-These forces were known as the Drowiri and the Duergar respectively.
+These forces were known as the Drowiri and the Derogar respectively.
 Legend tells that they were even exiled in spirit and persist as rare demi-human undead.

 The Orcs enter history as they came from the Border Mountains to pillage lands wracked by war.
 Also a new form was bred from captured Orcs and became the Goblins - nocturnal assassins that added an additional level of cruelty to the forces of both sides in the civil war.